Fractal2017/SQLdw/README.md

 Processed 12168 pages for database 'AdventureWorksDW2017', file 'AdventureWorksDW2017' on file 1.<p>
 Processed 3 pages for database 'AdventureWorksDW2017', file 'AdventureWorksDW2017_log' on file 1.<p>
 RESTORE DATABASE successfully processed 12171 pages in 0.292 seconds (325.615 MB/sec).<p>

+### Note:
+As per the documentation, the base image [microsoft/mssql-server-linux](https://hub.docker.com/r/microsoft/mssql-server-linux) , which runs on linux/amd64 SQL Server 2017, is no longer updated since 2019.<p>

 ### References
 1. All DB Samples